π¦ General Info

 Diet

-Type: Strictly insectivorous, though some adults may accept fruit-based gecko diets as an occasional supplement.
+Type: Strictly Insectivorous, though some adults may accept fruit-based gecko diets as an occasional supplement.

 Staple Foods: